 If capacities are free, projects for Bachelor and Master theses can be offered.
 However, this is at the discretion of the respective reasearch group.
 Please inform yourself about the scientific priorities of the individual research groups and contact the research group leader directly by email.

-In a cross-disciplinary approach we combine high-resolution concepts of fluores-cence microscopy with tricks from material sciences.
+In a cross-disciplinary approach we combine the concepts of fluorescence time resolved spectroscopy with tricks from material sciences.